Where We Work

 - More than ten restaurants joined us in the Reef Responsible Initiative to raise awareness about the vital role restaurants, consumers, and fishers can play in the fight to save coral reefs by choosing sustainable seafood.
 This initiative is a collaborative effort with DNER, Caribbean Fishery Management Council, and Sea Grant Program.

 - The Arrecifes Isla Verde Nature Reserve completed four years of a successful community water quality program.
 As part of our commitment to marine protected areas, we provided seed funding to support the implementation of best management practices leading by organizations with an active co-manage with DNER.
 The CCI, DNER, TNC, and CBF completed the Puerto Rico Conservation Fund Sensitization Workshop to provide key stakeholders with an overview of conservation trust funds generally (history, purposes, benefits, among other things) and the Caribbean Challenge Initiative/Caribbean Biodiversity Fund, specifically; and to identify next steps to the establishment and capitalization of a fund in Puerto Rico.
 More than a dozen local and federal partners expressed their support for developing the new entity that will allocate resources to support the conservation of marine protected areas in Puerto Rico.
-The bylaws for the new entity have been completed, and we are working on the following steps to incorporate it under the laws of the Puerto Rico government.
+The bylaws for the new entity were completed, and steps were taken to incorporate it under the laws of the Puerto Rico government.

 The electronic reporting application benefits commercial fishers by providing them with personal records of their catch and making it easier to enter and send their data using their phones, tablet, or computer.